Divisional Patent Application

 Unitary European patent

+It is possible to opt for a “unitary patent” after grant in the European procedure.
+The unitary patent is a single patent for the UPC area.
 The advantage of the unitary patent is that the maintenance fees are relatively low.
-After all, a single maintenance fee has to be paid annually for the unitary patent as a whole.
-It is not required to annually pay a maintenance fee per country which is the case with a “classic” European patent.
-Another advantage of the unitary patent is that the competent court can issue an infringement injunction to a party for the entire territoryin one go.
-There is no need to file a lawsuit in each country separately, as with a “classic” European patent.
+After all, a single maintenance fee has to be paid annually for the unitary patent as a whole, instead of maintenance fees per country as is the case with a “classic” European patent.
+A unitary patent automatically falls under the Unified Patent Court (UPC).